Diving shot: Construction

-Line which sinks will accumulate excess length at the bottom and may snag, making recovery of the shot difficult or impossible.
+Line which sinks will accumulate excess length at the bottom which may snag, making recovery of the shot difficult or impossible.
+In most cases a small amount of wind or current will put some tension on the line, which can put the buoy an inconvenient horizontal distance from the shot.

 A large float will go up and down with the passing waves.
 This can be disconcerting and inconvenient for the divers if they need to hold onto it in a current, as they will to some extent go up and down with the line.
 This effect is minimised if a small diameter spar buoy is used as the primary buoy to tension the line, as it will tend to react less to the waves, with a large volume safety buoy on a short tether, which will prevent the spar buoy from being dragged down if the tension gets too much.

 If a large float is used the divers can clip off to the shotline using a jonline, a short length of rope or webbing with a clip or loop that will hold one end to the shotline, allowing the diver to hold the other end at a short distance downstream.
 Vertical movements of the clipped end are absorbed by the horizontal length of the jonline.

+Deployment

+Various methods can be used to deploy a shotline.
+The shot is normally dropped first and should sink vertically, pulling the line down after it.
+The float is usually thrown in last.
+There are different methods of deploying the line so that it pays out smoothly and without snagging.
+These include unrolling from a reel and running out from a box, bucket or bag into which it was flaked or coiled in preparation.
+When sufficient line has run out, the remaining line can be secured on the reel with some slack to allow for tide, current and waves.
+If there is strong current and the site is deep some allowance must be made for drift during the drop. and a heavier shot which sinks faster and drags less is an advantage.

+Recovery

+The simplest method of recovery is to simply pull the line up by hand, but his can be hard work and should not be done by a diver with decompression stress.
+Various winches and capstans can be used if available, and if set up for the maneuver, towing the line through an eye on a large float can work well.
+Alternatively a lift bag at the shot can be partly inflated by a diver.
+This will inflate further during the lift and may even completely support the shot after it has risen sufficiently and the air has expanded enough.